I-had-a-bad-idea/I-had-a-bad-idea/README.md

 ## Who am I?

-I'm a student from Germany just soing stuff.
+I'm a student from Germany just messing with stuff.
 I mostly learn by doing.
 I try to be efficient because I am a lazy person.

 Owner/Creator of the [IPL-Foundation](https://github.com/IPL-Foundation).